bonitasoft/bonita-doc/md/key-concepts.md

 ## Environments and parameters

-An environment (available in the Bonita Entreprise, Performance, Efficiency, and Teamwork editions) is the context in which a process will run.
+An environment (available in the Bonita Enterprise, Performance, Efficiency, and Teamwork editions) is the context in which a process will run.
 There are three standard environments: Local, Qualification, and Production.
 You can define additional environments that are useful when designing and deploying a process for your business.
 A parameter is a piece of information in a process that has a value specific to the environment.
 See [Environments](environments.md) and [Parameters](parameters.md) for more details.